Posted April 1, 2018

 In 2005 Lodge introduced their colorful line of porcelain enameled round and oval Dutch ovens, available in sizes ranging from 1.5 to 7 quarts.
 These precise castings and tight-fitting lids absorb and retain heat extremely well.
 Clean up is a snap and you can marinate, cook, serve, and store food in these versatile vessels.

 Cast Iron Camp Ovens: The Lodge portable “camp stove” is the pot that does it all.
 The flanged lid holds hot coals and inverts for use as a griddle.
 The integral legs allow the oven to sit perfectly over hot coals.
 The bail handle is for use with a tripod when cooking over an open fire.

 Available in a variety of depths and sizes starting at an 8″ deep 2 quart oven, all the way up to a 14″ deep 10 quart oven.
-All camp ovens include the Lodge Camp Dutch Oven Cooking 101 cookbook so you can learn to use America’s oldest cooking implement, complete with illustrated guides and great recipes.
+All camp ovens include the Lodge Camp Dutch Oven Cooking 101 cookbook, complete with illustrated guides and great recipes, so you can learn to use America’s oldest cooking implement in no time.

 Accessories: Lodge has certainly thought through everything you might need to make cooking with cast iron as easy as possible.
 Whether you’re cooking indoor or out, their line of accessories covers everything from silicone handle covers, egg rings and specialty grill pan scrapers, to Dutch oven parchment paper liners, lid lifters and camp tripods.

 Use and Care: Lodge offers plenty of tips on how to get the most out of your cast iron.
 All of Lodge’s pan are pre-seasoned, meaning they have already had a layer of cooking oil baked on, and with a little TLC they can last a lifetime.